How It Works

 How Online High School Works

 The Idaho Technical Career Academy (ITCA) high school program serves students in grades 9–12 who reside in Idaho.

 What are the costs?

 Because ITCA is part of the public school system, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum and qualified students receive a loaner computer, printer, and internet stipend.
+Enrolled families receive the K12 curriculum and qualified students receive a loaner computer, printer, and internet stipend.

 What is my role as a parent?